-- The Company has entered into lease arrangements for land, building and plant and machinery that are renewable on a periodic basis with approval of both lessor and lessee. - ii The Company does not have any lease commitments towards variable rent as per the contract. - Each lease generally imposes a restriction that, unless there is a contractual right for the Company to sublet the asset to another party, the right-of-use asset can only be used by the Company.
+- i) The Company has entered into lease arrangements for land, building and plant and machinery that are renewable on a periodic basis with approval of both lessor and lessee. - ii) The Company does not have any lease commitments towards variable rent as per the contract. - iii) Each lease generally imposes a restriction that, unless there is a contractual right for the Company to sublet the asset to another party, the right-of-use asset can only be used by the Company.
 The Company is prohibited from selling or pledging the underlying leased assets as security.
 For leases over land and building the Company must keep those properties in a good state of repair and return the properties in their original condition, except for normal wear and tear, at the end of the lease.
 Further, the Company shall insure items owned by it and incur maintenance fees on such items in accordance with the lease contracts.

-Summary of significant accounting policies and other explanatory information to the standalone financial statements for the year ended 31st March 2023 iv) Lease liabilities are presented in the statement of financial position as follows:
+iv) Lease liabilities are presented in the statement of financial position as follows: